digas99/wanikani-kanji-highlighter/README.md

 ### Popup
 - Added Details Popup for Radicals
+- In addition to Kanji and Vocabulary, added new options to Random Subject button (can be changed in settings):
+    - Radicals
+    - Learned Kanji
+    - Not Learned Kanji
+    - Lessons
+    - Reviews

 ### Bug Fixes
 - Fixed broken Random Subject button from Popup side panel